tourist7r/Unity-Cube-Simulator-3x3x3/README.md

 The main idea here is to use the tags and then match the cubies to their to be rotated parent , as cubies cannot have more than one parent , it is understood that if we place cubies as children to some parent and then rotate that parent then the rest of the cubies will rotate with it , knowing this fact we can proceed and create controls to manage cubies parenting.

 **Cube face rotation**
-You can take a look at the ``` rotation() ``` function , inside it we do the whole cube rotation operation as well face rotation , for face rotation we first get the selected face to be rotated via the button or keyboard input , then we use it as a map to our 2D cube's face where it will return to us the previously mentioned method of returning an array of tags for that specific face.
+You can take a look at the ```C# rotation() ``` function , inside it we do the whole cube rotation operation as well face rotation , for face rotation we first get the selected face to be rotated via the button or keyboard input , then we use it as a map to our 2D cube's face where it will return to us the previously mentioned method of returning an array of tags for that specific face.

 We then proceed to change the parent of the tagged cubies to the selected face , next we rotate the 2D cube (we also rotate it an additional two times if reverse was selected, a little hack but has no visual effect , what comes around goes around :D ).